Best Anti-Snoring Devices of 2026

 • Type

-In some cases, a person's snoring stems from an underlying disorder called obstructive sleep apnea.
-This causes the tissues in their throat collapse repeatedly during sleep, blocking the airway and causes lapses in breathing.
+In some cases, a person's snoring links to an underlying disorder called obstructive sleep apnea.
+This causes the tissues in their throat to collapse repeatedly during sleep, blocking the airway and leading to lapses in breathing.
 These collapses disrupt sleep and can lead to tiredness the next day.
-They also often cause loud snoring.
+Turbulent airflow may also lead to a vibration of these tissues and cause loud snoring.

 The Bongo Rx EPAP Starter Kit comes with Bongo Rx EPAP devices in four sizes, so you can identify which size works best for you.
 The kit requires a prescription, which you can obtain after a brief online appointment with a sleep doctor.

-Use this SleepApnea.org link for the most current discount on AirAvant products
+Use this SleepApnea.org link for the most current discount on the Bongo Rx

 Shop Now